Loren J. Giesler, Extension Plant Pathologist

 - Continue collecting soil cores at 20-25 locations throughout the field, or part of a field, following your predetermined randomized pattern.

-- Place all of the cores into the bucket, crush or break them, and mix the soil thoroughly.
+- Place all the cores into the bucket, crush or break them, and mix the soil thoroughly.
 Fill the soil sample bag to the fill line.

 - Make sure to fully fill out the required information on the front of the bag and adequately seal the bag.

-- Contact information: name, address, and telephone number.
+- Contact information: name, address and telephone number.

 - Number of acres the sample represents.